Electrotherapy: How CES Can Help With Anxiety

 How Does CES Work?

-A CES device sends pulsed, alternating microcurrent to the scalp and brain.
-Typically two electrodes are attached to the earlobes or temples and the user will lie down or sit for a 20-45 min session.
-This microcurrent enters the brain, calming and quieting the mind.
+Typically two electrodes are attached to the earlobes or temples, and the user will lie down or sit for a 20-45 min session.

-However, based on scientific studies it is believed that CES helps balance neurotransmitters in the brain, promotes alpha brainwave patterns, promotes endorphin release and even deactivates parts of the brain that are responsible for excessive worry and over stimulation.
+However, based on scientific studies, it is believed that CES helps balance neurotransmitters in the brain, promotes alpha brainwave patterns, promotes endorphin release, and even deactivates parts of the brain that are responsible for excessive worry and overstimulation.

 CES Frequencies